DP663/Mini-Project-IS-117/Readme.md

 file paths in linux is the human readable representation of a file or folder's location on the computer.
 We use these to find files and add data into them or remove data out of them.

+Using the tab key in cmd is convenient for completing file paths.
+If you know what the file starts with, you can type the first letter and then click tab to scroll through all the files that begin with that name.
+If you have no idea what's in that file, you can just keep clicking tab and it can show you the files in that directory.